LTopx/Le-AI/README.md

 English / [简体中文](./README_CN.md)

-L-GPT is an open-source project that helps you improve your learning, work, and life efficiency by providing various AI models.
+L-GPT is an open-source project that integrates various large language models' open APIs to provide users with highly aggregated and helpful AI services.
+It not only supports basic conversation functions but will also support more features such as text-to-speech, speech input, file parsing, plugins, etc. in the future.
+It can improve learning, work, and life efficiency in many ways.
 [Demo](https://gpt.ltopx.com)

 Welcome to：[Telegram](https://t.me/+7fLJJoGV_bJhYTk1)